HellRaven-Mods/NFSC-NextGenFX/README.md

 - (new!) added Color desaturation shader
 - (new!) made cliff fall, cop intro and speedbreaker effects editable
 - (new!) added Fog Shader (currently nor recommended to use, use FogOptions instead: https://nfsmods.xyz/mod/729)
+- (new!) added standalone colorgrading
+- (new!) added color temperature adjustment
 -----------------------------------------------------------------------------------------------
 - balanced brightness-levels for Luma 709
 - improved code Performance
   - (new!) now only enabled effects get calculated, that way, we improve Performance alot
-- better particle shader for better Flares (Buggy when you fall from cliff in Canyon races) and smoke
+- better particle shader for better Flares (bug seems to be fixed) and smoke
 - improved log to linear colorspace decompression
-- improved screenefect shader for better road reflections and blur/Bloom calculations
+- (BONUS) improved screenefect shader for better road reflections on Project Palmont
 -----------------------------------------------------------------------------------------------
 !!
 YOU HAVE PERMISSION TO CUSTOMIZE THE MOD AS LONG AS PROPS ARE GIVEN !!